StarkTemplar/starcraftbuilder/README.md

 ```

 You can pass your race via command line, but it's not necessary.
-If sys gets no argv about race, it will automatically bring protoss.
+If sys gets no argv about race, it will automatically load terran.

-### zip files

-You can also directly download zip files that matches to your OS.
-Unzip it and execute 'Sc2Builder.exe'